sreenidhithallam/campaign-automation/README.md

 ##  Future Improvements
-1. Build a front end and integrate it with backend.
+1. Selenium and Kubernetes for Scalable Parallel Automated Tests
 2. Add Logging Framework to log to the right log files with appropriate log level.
 3. Connect to a real DB instead of in-memory DB.
 4. Integrate security scans.